joeycastillo/pycorder/README.md

 Navigate to the `ports/atmel-samd` folder in your terminal and type `make BOARD=pycorder_m4`.
 This will generate a UF2 that you can drag to the PYCOBOOT drive.

-Note that the CircuitPython build does not currently enable the display by default.
-You will have to paste some code like this at the beginning of your `code.py` to get the display working:
+Note that the CircuitPython build does not currently drive the display by default.
+Whether you intend to display console output or your own UI, you will have to paste some code like this at the beginning of your `code.py` to get the display working:

 ```
 import busio